An epigenetic impact on an organism arises from changes in gene expression patterns, rather than direct, heritable mutations in DNA.

 Studies in sophisticated, multi-generational animal models have reported significant epigenetic impacts following prenatal exposures to the two most widely applied herbicides in the U.S. and worldwide — atrazine and glyphosate.

 A team based at Washington State University (WSU) reported that glyphosate induces heritable, epigenetic-driven adverse health outcomes in rats, but not in the first generation of pups born to an exposed dam.
 Kubsad et al. reported in a 2019 paper that the F2 offspring, or the grandpups, experienced heightened rates of prostrate disease, obesity, kidney disease, ovarian problems, and birth abnormalities, despite the absence of any further exposure to glyphosate in the mothers of the second-generation pups, or the pups themselves.
+See our dynamic presentation “Glyphosate: A Gene Changer” on this important paper here.

 Another WSU based team reported in 2017 a similar set of adverse epigenetic impacts following prenatal exposure to atrazine.
 In the atrazine study by McBirney et al., the F2 pups experienced higher rates of testis disease, mammary tumors, early-onset puberty in males, and decreased bodyweight in females, when compared to control animals.
 Again, epigenetic impacts were observed despite the absence of any further exposure to atrazine to any study animals.